Concept testing

 Most concepts never clear the bar for a formal study.
 The idea lands in a doc on Monday, gets argued over in standup, and ships on a hunch by Thursday — because the only honest option was a six-week panel nobody had time or budget to run.
 So the strongest opinion in the room wins, and you find out whether the concept worked after the launch, not before it.

-Synthetic concept testing fills that gap.
-It gives you structured, divergent reactions in minutes, for the long tail of decisions where the alternative isn't a better study — it's no study at all.
-Use it to choose between two feature directions, to sanity-check a name before legal clears it, or to find the objection your team has stopped seeing.
-Once the concept is sound, carry the same room into message testing to sharpen how you say it, and read the how it works walkthrough to see the full compose, run, probe, and synthesis loop end to end.
+The planned synthetic concept-testing capability is meant to fill that gap.
+It could give an organization structured, divergent reactions for the long tail of decisions where the alternative isn't a better study — it's no study at all.
+It could help choose between feature directions, sanity-check a name before legal clears it, or find the objection a team has stopped seeing.
+Once the concept is sound, the future role could carry the same room into message testing; the how it works page shows the planned loop.

 Pressure-test your next concept